hpc/charliecloud/doc/ch-nudge_desc.rst

 ::

-   $ ch-nudge [OPTIONS]
+   $ ch-nudge [OPTIONS] IMAGE_REF [DEST_IMAGE_REF]

 Description
 ===========

-Delete or push image by HTTPS from/to repository.
-See FAQ for a detailed description of image reference.
-Note this script only works with images built with ch-grow and stored in :code:`CH_GROW_STORAGE` and is typically not used directly.
+Push an image via HTTPS to repository.
+This script only works with images built with ch-grow.

+If :code:`IMAGE_REF` contains image information that :code:`ch-nudge` can parse to determine to image name and destination repository,

+:code:`DEST_IMAGE_REF` is specified, push to the image instead.

 :code:`OPTIONS`:

-  :code:`delete DEST_IMAGE_REF`
+  :code:`--delete IMAGE_REF`
     Delete image :code:`DEST_IMAGE_REF` from repostiory.

   :code:`push IMAGE_REF DEST_IMAGE_REF`